charlie86/spotifyr/README.md

 Overview
 --------

-spotifyr is a quick and easy wrapper for pulling track audio features from Spotify's Web API in bulk.
+spotifyr is a wrapper for pulling track audio features and other information from Spotify's Web API in bulk.
 By automatically batching API requests, it allows you to enter an artist's name and retrieve their entire discography in seconds, along with Spotify's audio features and track/album popularity metrics.
 You can also pull song and playlist information for a given Spotify User (including yourself!).

 Installation
 ------------